BarkSanson/barksanson/README.md

 **🤔About me**
 - Hi!
 My name is **Martín Rizzo**
-- I'm a Computer Engineer and I'm currently working as Research Engineer at the University of the Balearic Islands.
+- I'm a Computer Engineer and I'm currently working as Software Engineer at the Centre for the Observation of Natural Risks and Emergencies of the Balearic Islands (RiscBal).
 - I love the "systems part": computer architecture, HPC, low level programming, embedded systems and AI.
 - Yeah, I believe in Rust supremacy but I also love C/C++, although I'm currently working with Python full time 🙄